NGenesis/VRCPimaxEyeTracker/README.md

 Create avatar masks `Left Eye` and `Right Eye` using each eye's respective eye bones that will be assigned to the layers below.

+## Avatar Constraints

+On the left and right eye bones of the avatar:
+- Add a `Rotation Constraint` component
+- Uncheck `Is Active`
+- Set `Weight` to `1`
+- Add a dummy transform to the `Head` bone that matches the respective bone to `Source`

+These constraints will be used to reset the eye bone transforms while hardware eye tracking is active.

 ## Layers

 ### Use Eye Tracker